Harindulk/bug-star/README.md

 ![](https://img.itch.zone/aW1nLzc1NzMwNzgucG5n/original/u4rBbo.png)

-#### Hey there!
-Bug Star is a game created by myself (Harindu) for the 2021 GitHub Game Off Game Jam!

 #### "Bug Star" is a game based on bugs, which means you need to find the bugs that I intentionally added to the game & you need to use them to complete the levels.

 ## credits